Academic Catalog

 Completion and Transfer

-• Completion of the AGEC with a minimum grade point average of at least 2.0 on a 4.0 scale for Arizona residents and 2.50 for non-residents meets Arizona public university general admission requirements.
+• Completion of the AGEC with a minimum grade point average of at least 2.0 for Arizona residents and 2.50 for non-residents (on a 4.0 scale) meets Arizona public university general admission requirements.
 It does not ensure admission to specific university majors or programs with selective admission processes and/or limited enrollment.

-• Students planning to transfer to another college or university are urged to refer to university requirements and academic advisors from both institutions to be certain that all their selected coursework is applicable to the requirements of their intended transfer degree.
-For some majors, the statewide Common Course matrix, AZTransfer Pathway Guides and/or University Transfer Guides posted on the AZTransfer website can also provide some guidance.
+Students planning to transfer to another college or university are urged to refer to university requirements and academic advisors from both institutions to be certain that all their selected coursework is applicable to the requirements of their intended transfer degree.
+For some majors, the statewide Common Course matrix, AZTransfer Pathway Guides and/or University Transfer Guides posted on the AZTransfer website on aztransfer.com/tools/ can also provide some guidance.
 For appropriate course selection, students should consult with an academic advisor.

 AGEC Requirements

 Descriptions and definitions of the requirements for each of the three AGECs follow.
-The following website identifies the courses that apply to the different requirements within each AGEC: AGEC matrix.
-Courses available for both Areas during a current or upcoming semester can also be found using the “Find a Class” tool on maricopa.edu and on each MCCCD college’s website.
+The following website identifies the courses that apply to the different requirements within each AGEC for a given academic year: AGEC matrix at aztransmac2.asu.edu/cgi-bin/WebObjects/agec.woa/3/wa/agecMatrixReport?inst=001075AGEC designations are subject to change.
+It is important to verify a course’s AGEC value in the semester it is taken.
+For convenience, this information is provided for the current and upcoming semester in the Find a Class” tool on maricopa.edu and on each MCCCD college’s website as well as in the AGEC matrix provided by AZTransfer at aztransfer.com/tools/.

-*Note that for students pursuing an associate degree with a specific emphasis (for example: Associate in Arts, Emphasis in History, Associate in Arts, Fine Arts, Emphasis in Theatre, Associate in Science, Emphasis in Physics), the AGEC course requirements are usually more prescriptive.
-Students pursuing a major-specific pathway should consult the Program (Degree) Search at curriculum.maricopa.edu for specific degree and AGEC requirements.
+Note that for students pursuing an associate degree with a specific emphasis (for example: Associate in Arts, Emphasis in History, Associate in Arts, Fine Arts, Emphasis in Theatre, Associate in Science, Emphasis in Physics), the AGEC course requirements are usually more prescriptive.
+Students pursuing a major-specific pathway should consult the Program (Degree) Search at curriculum.maricopa.edu (click on Current Programs) for specific degree and AGEC requirements.
 Consultation with an academic advisor about course selection is always recommended.

 Arizona General Education Curriculum-Arts (AGEC-A) Requirements